techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_01/4_Files&Directories/opdracht.md

 Exercise:

-- Find out your current working directory.
+- Find out your current working directory. `pwd`
-- Make a listing of all files and directories in your home directory.
+- Make a listing of all files and directories in your home directory. `l ~/`
-- Within your home directory, create a new directory named ‘techgrounds’.
+- Within your home directory, create a new directory named ‘techgrounds’. `sudo mkdir techgrounds`
 - Within the techgrounds directory, create a file containing some text.
+  1/ `sudo touch text.txt`
+  2/ `echo "Techgrounds is knowledge 2024" >> text.txt`
 - Move around your directory tree using both absolute and relative paths.

 Result of these exercises:
 ![dir&txt.png](dir&txt.png)